Nicknames for Idaho

 Destguides may receive commissions from purchases made through affiliate links in this article.

-Idaho is in the Pacific Northwest, bordered by Canada to the north and six other states surrounding it.
-While many are familiar with the state capital of Boise and the region's stunning outdoor areas, most non-locals don't know much else about this unique state.
-For example, did you know that there are many nicknames for Idaho?
+Idaho is located in the Pacific Northwest, bordered by Canada to the north and six states to the south, east, and west.
+While many are familiar with the state capital, Boise, and its stunning outdoor landscapes, many non-locals know little else about this unique state.
+For instance, did you know Idaho has several nicknames?

 8 Idaho Nicknames

-Their size and overall quality make the Idaho potato ideal for cooking, baking, and freezing.
-The latter led Simplot to become the first supplier of frozen French fries to the McDonald's corporation in 1967.
-Today, the Idaho Potato Commission has taken over the marketing for their famous spuds.
-This includes promoting them through the Idaho Potato Truck and mascot, Spuddy Buddy.
+The state's potatoes are prized for their size and quality, ideal for cooking, baking, and freezing.
+The Idaho Potato Commission now handles the marketing for the famous spud, promoting them through the Idaho Potato Truck and Spuddy Buddy mascot.

-"World Famous Potatoes" or "Famous Potatoes" has even been featured on license plates on and off since 1948 and is included in the primary license plate design today.
+"World Famous Potatoes" and "Famous Potatoes" have appeared on Idaho license plates on and off since 1948 and remain on the current design.
 You can learn more about this important crop at the Idaho Potato Museum.

 Little Ida

-More than 300,000 acres are devoted to the potato crop, with a significant majority in the Snake River Valley.
-Of the 13 billion pounds of potatoes harvested yearly, roughly two-thirds are turned into processed products.
-About 30% are sold fresh directly to the consumer market, with a small percentage grown for their seed.
+Around 300,000 acres are dedicated to potato cultivation, primarily in the Snake River Valley.
+Of the 13 billion pounds harvested yearly, roughly two-thirds are processed into products, while the rest are sold fresh to consumers.
+A small percentage is also grown for their seed.

-The Spud State also references the regional popularity of its signature homegrown sweet.
-The Idaho Spud Candy Bar was created by Thomas Smith in 1918.
-The candy bar has a cocoa-flavored marshmallow center and is coated in chocolate and coconut.
-The best part?
+The nickname also references the popularity of homegrown sweets, such as the Idaho Spud Candy Bar, created by Thomas Smith in 1918.
+This candy bar features a cocoa-flavored marshmallow center, coated in chocolate and coconut flakes.
+And the best part?
 It is shaped to look like an Idaho potato!

 The Land of Many Waters

-The rest of Idaho's waters range from simple streams to raging rivers.
-The largest river in the state is the Idaho landmark Snake River, one of the largest tributaries of the Columbia River.
-This famous river extends 779 miles through the state.
+Idaho's waters also include a variety of streams and rivers.
+The most notable is the Snake River, which is one of the largest tributaries of the Columbia River and extends 779 miles through the state.

-Whitewater rafters and kayakers are drawn to the over 3,500 miles of suitable rivers available in Idaho.
-From the Snake River to the Salmon River, adventure seekers will find numerous rivers to meet their skill level.
-This nickname also fits Idaho well because no other state in the lower 48 boasts this many miles of whitewater.
+Whitewater rafters and kayakers are attracted to over 3,500 miles of suitable rivers in Idaho.
+From the Snake River to the Salmon River, adventure seekers can find numerous waterways to match their skill levels.

 In Summary

-Don't forget the impact of the potato, either.
+Don't forget the impact of the potato, either!
 At least three nicknames pay tribute to Idaho's contribution to the agricultural industry.
-Whether you prefer munching French fries or rafting whitewater rapids, you'll see that Idaho's different names genuinely fit the bill.
+Whether you enjoy French fries or whitewater rafting, Idaho's nicknames truly capture its essence.

 Want to keep exploring?